Calculating holiday pay

 If you think you're not getting as much paid holiday as you’re entitled to or are not sure how it's being calculated, you should talk with your employer.

-You could also check your contract or written statement.
+You could also check your contract or written terms of employment.

 Remember, if you believe your holiday pay is incorrect, you have 3 months less 1 day from the date you received the last incorrect payment to take your claim to tribunal.
 So it’s a good idea to talk to your employer as soon as possible.